bad64/BadLED/README.md

 # What should ideally be done

+* Firmware
     * ~~Better out-of-box stick support (through reporting button names from the hardware), currently the software as-is only supports 8 button sticks with 4 joystick LEDs~~ Will likely not be done due to this project being basically tailor made for the Brook boards as the Nano breakout plugs directly onto the Brook header
-* Support to tell if 4P/4K should light up the row with its own color or each button with their normal pressed color

-# Changelog (24/4/20)

-* Firmware
-    * `get hwinfo` now returns values as a string instead of bytes.
-While this makes the message considerably longer, it also allows debugging from the desktop app, which I believe I'm going to need pretty soon as I'm running out of RAM on the Nano
 * Software
-    * Adapted code to reflect the changes above
+    * Some way to set the `USE_LOOPBACK` and `LEDS_STATE` flags through the GUI
+    * The ability to save and load color presets
+* Documentation

 # Releases